Axway/elasticsearch-docker-beat/README.md

 Each beat has a template for the mapping in elasticsearch and a documentation for the fields which is automatically generated based on `etc/fields.yml`.
-To generate etc/dbeat.template.json and etc/dbeat.asciidoc
+To generate etc/dbeat.template.json and etc/dbeat.asciidoc.

 ```
 make update
 ```

+It's possible this way to define the type of a custom label for instance adding its definition in the `etc/fields.yml`

 ### Cleanup